2022 Serbian constitutional referendum: "No" campaign

 Some members of the National Assembly that were a part of the ruling parties, such as Vladimir Đukanović (SNS) and Toma Fila (SPS), voiced their opposition to the constitutional changes, as well as opposition MPs Shaip Kamberi and Vladan Glišić.
 Non-parliamentary parties also stated their dissatisfaction such as the Movement of Free Citizens, Do not let Belgrade drown, Together for Serbia, League of Social Democrats of Vojvodina, Social Democratic Party, New Party, Civic Democratic Forum, and Serbian Party Oathkeepers.
 The Democratic Party of Serbia and POKS also voiced their opposition to such changes, and called for citizens to vote "no" on the referendum.
 Political activists Srđan Škoro, Đorđe Vukadinović, and Boris Malagurski also stated their support for the "no" option, including several university professors.

 Enough is Enough and Healthy Serbia stated their opposition to the referendum.
 On 30 November they formed the "Souverainist bloc", and shortly after they began their campaign.
 In December 2021, historian Čedomir Antić and anti-vax activist Jovana Stojković joined their campaign.
-They had claimed that if the referendum passes, Rio Tinto would allegedly appoint their "team of judges" that would overturn any decision that is in their interest, and that the judiciary would lose all of its power.
+They claimed that if the referendum passes, Rio Tinto would allegedly appoint their "team of judges" (tim sudija) who would overturn any decision that is in their interest, and that the judiciary would lose all of its power.
 They also claimed that "George Soros is behind the referendum".
 Dveri and Serbian Radical Party officials also stated that citizens should vote "no", and that "Serbia should not obey the demands of the European Union".

 Miroslav Parović, the leader of the People's Freedom Movement, and the Liberation Movement, led by Mlađan Đorđević, had instead called for the referendum to be postponed.
-The Party of Freedom and Justice, Democratic Party, and Party of Democratic Action of Sandžak had called for boycott, while the People's Party stated their opposition to constitutional changes, although some individuals like Miroslav Aleksić and Vuk Jeremić were in favour of boycott, while Vladimir Gajić and Sanda Rašković Ivić had stated to vote for the "no" option.
+The Party of Freedom and Justice, Democratic Party, and Party of Democratic Action of Sandžak had called for boycott, while the People's Party stated their opposition to constitutional changes, although some People's Party individuals like Miroslav Aleksić and Vuk Jeremić were in favour of boycott, while Vladimir Gajić and Sanda Rašković Ivić had stated to vote for the "no" option.